frossmant/hass-stockholm-sopbilen/README.md

 ```
 Daltorpsvägen 28, Vällingby, 16244
 ```
+See [example.yaml](example.yaml) for an example deck to display your waste management.

 ## Features
 - Adding addresses to monitor using the standard home assistant integration UI